bm2yogi/flaco/_posts/2025-04-10-dont-you-care-if-we-drown.md

 been written during Nero’s reign, between 54–68 AD.

 ### Background:
 Mark 4 records events that occurred on a single day of teaching on the shores of the Sea of Galilee.
-Here, He teaches delivers and explains the Parable of the Sower, along with delivering other parables.
-He spent the better part of that teaching throughout the evening...
+Here, Jesus delivers and explains the Parable of the Sower, along with other parables He does not explain.
+Jesus spent the better part of that day teaching until evening came...

 > 1 Again Jesus began to teach by the lake.
 The crowd that gathered around him was so large that he got into a boat and sat in it out on the lake, while all the people were along the shore at the water's edge.
 2 He taught them many things by parables, and in his teaching said: 3 "Listen!
 A farmer went out to sow his seed.
 4 As he was scattering the seed, some fell along the path, and the birds came and ate it up.
 5 Some fell on rocky places, where it did not have much soil.
 It sprang up quickly, because the soil was shallow.
 6 But when the sun came up, the plants were scorched, and they withered because they had no root.
 7 Other seed fell among thorns, which grew up and choked the plants, so that they did not bear grain.
 8 Still other seed fell on good soil.
 It came up, grew and produced a crop, some multiplying thirty, some sixty, some a hundred times."
 9 Then Jesus said, "Whoever has ears to hear, let them hear."
 >